sbougerel/resume/README.md

 - Generates multiple outputs at one go

 ### Usage
-Update the tools set in `Makefile` then:
+Update the variables in `Makefile` and run:

     make

 Edit the contents in `src/variables.tex` and in the files under `sections`.